Beyond the Blueprint (Effective June 15, 2021)

 In settings where masks are required only for unvaccinated individuals, businesses, venue operators or hosts may choose to:

-- Provide information to all patrons, guests and attendees regarding vaccination requirements and allow vaccinated individuals to self-attest that they are in compliance prior to entry (i.e. honor system).
+- Provide information to all patrons, guests and attendees regarding vaccination requirements and allow vaccinated individuals to self-attest that they are fully vaccinated or meet an approved masking exemption prior to entry.

 - Implement vaccine verification to determine whether individuals are required to wear a mask.